wandyezj/wandyezj.github.io/docs/_recipes/salmon-pasta-salad.md

+---
+---

-Salmon Sald Pasta with kale and cashew herb sauce
+# Salad - Kale Salmon Pasta with Cashew Herb sauce

 ## Sauce

-1/3 cup cashews (soaked at least 8 hour in 1 cup of water) 1 big lemon worth of juice
+- 1/3 cup cashews (soaked at least 8 hour in 1 cup of water)
+- 1 big lemon worth of juice
-1 clove of garlic
+- 1 clove of garlic
-1 dash salt
+- 1 dash salt
-1 dash fresh ground pepper
+- 1 dash fresh ground pepper
-2 tablespoon nutritional yeast
+- 2 tablespoon nutritional yeast

 finely blend everything in food processor

 ## Pasta

-1 package of whole wheat pasta (rotini or shell)
+- 1 package of whole wheat pasta (rotini or shell)
-1 can of salmon
+- 1 can of salmon
-fresh tyme
+- fresh tyme

-cook pasta   el- dente and set aside
+cook pasta el-dente and set aside

 ## Vegetables

-1 red onion sliced
+- 1 red onion sliced
-1/2 package kale
+- 1/2 package kale
-roasted brocoli
+- roasted brocoli

-saute onions in water
+1. saute onions in water
-once translucent add kale and sauce cook for a minute on medium heat
+1. once translucent add kale and sauce
+1. cook for a minute on medium heat

-stir in pasts, salmon and tyme, salt and pepper to taste coat pasta in sauce
+1. stir in pasta, salmon and tyme,
+1. salt and pepper to taste
+1. coat pasta in sauce

-can be stored in refrigerator for two days and then gently reheated in microwave
+- can be stored in refrigerator for two days and then gently reheated in microwave